andrewwutw/build-djgpp/README.md

 * curl (for Cygwin/OSX/Linux)
 * wget (for MinGW)

-Depend on your system, install procedure maybe different.
+Depending on your system, installation procedure maybe different.

 On Debian, you can install these programs by :